cozuya/secret-hitler/README.md

 navigate to: http://localhost:8080

 You'll most likely need a browser extension such as Chrome's openMultiLogin to have multiple sessions on the same browser.
 No, incognito will not work.
-Also it will be very helpful to make all of the "quickdefault" accounts with the default password so that you can log in to an account in one click.
+Also it will be very helpful to make all of the "quickdefault" accounts with the default password, snipsnap, so that you can log in to an account in one click.

 ## Running in production mode